 If you’re considering hiring a PMHNP, make sure you understand your state’s regulations

 Unlike psychiatrists, PMHNPs are subject to state regulations that dictate the kind of care they can provide.
-For example, a PMHNP in Texas could see patients and provide assessment and diagnosis — but they would not be able to prescribe without having an established Prescriptive Authority Agreement in place with a physician.
+For example, a PMHNP in Texas could see patients and provide assessment and diagnosis.
+However, they would not be able to prescribe without having an established Prescriptive Authority Agreement in place with a physician.
 However, in Oregon, a PMHNP can prescribe medication without a physician’s collaboration and can even practice independently.

 States fall into three regulatory categories: